Kaoxlaw/Crud-app/README.md

-# Crud-app
+# authentification-app

+This app is a Sing-up/-in with Token and Crud.
-This application use NodeJs and MongoDb.
+This app use NodeJs and MongoDb.

+# Install

 Please install Node JS here: https://nodejs.org/en/download/ and MongoDB here: https://docs.mongodb.com/manual/administration/install-community/